-IC members are reimbursed directly and must make their own arrangements for any payment of tax or National Insurance contributions.
+IC member fees are reimbursed directly, members must make their own arrangements for any payment of tax or National Insurance contributions.

 Those appointed will also be eligible to claim expenses, at rates set centrally by the Council, for travel and subsistence costs necessarily incurred on GOsC business.
 Remuneration and expenses are reviewed periodically.